 It is a dream that is shared by many.
-The idea of retiring to Mexico appeals to thousands.
-There are plenty of reasons to consider before you retire to Mexico.
+The idea of retiring in Mexico appeals to thousands.
+There are plenty of reasons to consider before you retire in Mexico.
 People who are retiring may think that they can easily embrace the excitement comes when moving to a foreign country.
 Some may want to enjoy a retirement at one of the beach resort areas while others may desire another Mexican community to live in.

 1. You are not alone.

 The first thing that you will find out is that retiring to Mexico is not a new idea.
 It is actually one of the most popular places for American expats to choose when they retire.
 There are over 600,000 Americans living in Mexico.
 That is the largest number of Americans in any foreign country around the world.
 That means there are plenty of resources for you to call on when you make your move to retire in Mexico.

 Moving to Mexico does not mean that you need to buying Mexico real estate right away.
 In fact, it is better to rent property before you decide to buy anything.
 This will give you time to find the neighborhood that you want to live in and to get accustomed to life in Mexico.
 It will also allow you to figure out how far your money will go in Mexico.
 It is possible that living in Mexico will be less expensive than you imagined.
 There are some resort communities where prices are higher, but there are also many communities where the cost of living is lower.
 You can find places to rent for $400 to $800 a month in many parts of Mexico.
 Dining out for dinner can cost around $30 and a Doctor’s appointment will run around $30.
 Take the time to learn the expenses for your basic needs in the area that you are moving to before you go and create a budget you can live with.
 Read more about the process of renting real estate in Mexico.